Coronavirus / COVID-19

 The Continuing Professional Development section is updated regularly by Rob Jackson, so visit this section regularly to keep informed of practice issues in Rutland, and to view and participate in the Social Work Forums discussions.

-The chapters in this APPP are now being updated annually; the next review will be in April 2020.
+The chapters in this APPP are now being updated annually; the next routine review was due in April 2020.
+This has been delayed, however, as a result of the Coronavirus / COVID-19 outbreak but should be updated soon.

 The Legislation and National Guidance section is regularly updated by Policy Partners Project.